 For example, where children and young people have speech, language and communication difficulties which make it difficult for them to make sense of language or to understand how to communicate effectively and appropriately with others.

 For example, where children and young people learn at a slower pace than others their age.
 This could mean experiencing difficulty in understanding parts of the curriculum, difficulties with organisation and memory skills, or a specific difficulty affecting one particular part of their learning performance, such as in literacy or numeracy.

 For example, where children and young people have difficulty in managing their relationships with other people or are withdrawn.
 They may also behave in ways that may impact on their and other children’s learning or have an impact on their health and well-being.

 For example, children and young people with visual and/or hearing impairments, or a physical need that means they must have additional ongoing support and equipment.

-Some children and young people may have SEN that covers more than one of these areas.
+Some children and young people may have SEND that covers more than one of these areas.

 The Equality Act requires that schools must not directly or indirectly discriminate against disabled children and young people.
 Schools must also make reasonable adjustments so that disabled children and young people are not disadvantaged compared with other children and young people.

-If you think that your child has special educational needs it is important to discuss your concerns with first of all your child’s teacher and then a member of the Inclusion team.
+If you think that your child has special educational needs, it is important to discuss your concerns with your child’s teacher firstly, and then a member of the Inclusion team.